San Diego Child Abuse Lawyer

-As your defense attorney, our false allegations attorneys in San Diego will professionally advise you on to best manage the situation you’re faced with, and we will aggressively and expertly defend against the charges against you.
+As your San Diego child abuse lawyer, our false allegations attorneys in San Diego will professionally advise you on to best manage the situation you’re faced with, and we will aggressively and expertly defend against the charges against you.
 Do confide in your San Diego child abuse defense attorney from George H. Ramos, Jr. & Associates and keep him apprised of any ensuing events, new developments or concerns, and any new conversations or contact that transpire that with your accuser or the alleged victim.

 Children are obviously strongly influenced by their desire to please their parents.
 They can be persuaded to take sides and agree with the accusing parent due to stress and emotional coercion.
 Do not blame your children if this is the case.
 Continue to meet your financial and parental obligations responsibly.
 Do try to understand that the social workers’ jobs are to protect children, and they are acting for your children’s wellbeing rather than against you, and even though the allegations may be false, by California, they need to be investigated seriously, nonetheless.